-The relevant employer(s) or supervisor(s) must corroborate all experience within the PES.
+The relevant employer(s) or supervisor(s) must corroborate8 all experience within the PES.

-The PES must refer to a minimum of 2 years' professional planning experience (full-time equivalent), at least 1 year of which you gained as a Licentiate.
-It must be current up to a month prior to submission (though you do not necessarily need to be working in planning when submitting your application).
+The PES must refer to a minimum of 2 years' professional planning experience (full-time equivalent) gained whilst an Associate.
+It must be current up to a month prior to submission (though you do not necessarily need to be working in planning when submitting your application9).